Getting Started as an Expert WitnessSteven Babitsky2021-04-02T05:39:08-04:00

 Steven Babitsky, Esq., President of SEAK, Inc. shares tips about becoming an expert witness and advice on how to start an expert witness business.
 He covers expert witness marketing, qualifications, income potential, and more.

 Well, I was a personal injury lawyer for 20 years, and I enjoyed doing that.
 And after retiring from being a personal injury lawyer, I started SEAK, which stands for Steven, Ellen (my late wife), Alex (my son who works in the business) and Karen (who works in the business).
-We do conferences and seminars and publish books, a lot of which have to do with expert witness testimony.
-We do 30-50 conferences a year, as well.
+We do expert witness training (conferences), publish books for experts, do 1-1 consulting with experts, offer customized expert witness training organizations, and also have the industries leading expert witness directoryfor experts who are interested in additional cases.

 How are expert witnesses used by attorneys?